 6.1 Distress

-6.1.1 Transmission of DSC distress alertDSC distress alert should be sent to coast stations – e.g. in A3 and A4 sea areas on HF – and on MF and/or VHF to other ships in the vicinity.
+6.1.1 Transmission of digital selective calling distress alert and choice of HF bands

+In sea areas A3 and A4 a DSC distress alert on HF is intended to be received by coast stations and a DSC distress alert on MF/VHF is intended to be received by other ships in the vicinity.

 The DSC distress alert should as far as possible include the ship’s last known position and the time (in UTC) it was valid.
 If the position and time is not inserted automatically from the ship’s navigational equipment, it should be inserted manually.

-Ship-to-shore distress alert

-Choice of HF band

 Propagation characteristics of HF radio waves for the actual season and time of the day should be taken into account when choosing HF bands for transmission of DSC distress alert.

 As a general rule the DSC distress channel in the 8 MHz maritime band (8 414.5 kHz) may in many cases be an appropriate first choice.